-On the other hand, if you make sure you’re tuned into your team and pinpointing what is working and what’s not working as you go, the task of customizing your management strategy to achieve maximum effectiveness will become much simpler.
+On the other hand, if you make sure you’re tuned into workers and pinpointing what is working and what’s not working as you go, the task of customizing your management strategy to achieve maximum effectiveness will become much simpler.

 Taking advantage of the resources that are already out there and infusing some creativity into your management approach is a good start to get your bearings, but it’s still not enough.
 When problems arise (and they will), it is imperative that you are able to pinpoint their source and deal with them in a way that turns the tide back in a favorable direction.

-One very simple way that you can get an idea of what is and isn’t working within your management strategy is to ask for feedback from your remote workers.
+One very simple way that you can get an idea of what is and isn’t working within your management strategy is to ask for feedback from remote workers.
 In fact, you should make every effort to ensure that you’re approachable to them.
-You’ll want to encourage openness from the members of your team in order to avoid inadvertently creating a situation where you need to “shake them down” for valuable pointers on what could use some improvement every time you begin to suspect that something may be awry.
+You’ll want to encourage openness from workers in order to avoid inadvertently creating a situation where you need to “shake them down” for valuable pointers on what could use some improvement every time you begin to suspect that something may be awry.

-Another simple way to track your progress is to appoint one person to take notes during team meetings.
+Another simple way to track your progress is to appoint one person to take notes during meetings.
 This person’s sole purpose in the meetings should be to carefully document the reason for meeting, and the points that were covered as the meeting proceeded.
-If you decide to implement a new change during the discussion with your team members, that should go into the recorder’s notes as well.
+If you decide to implement a new change during the discussion with workers, that should go into the recorder’s notes as well.

-Afterward, collect the notes from the meeting and forward them via email to each member of your team.
+Afterward, collect the notes from the meeting and forward them via email to each worker.
 Remember to encourage their feedback as any new changes are implemented, and to carefully observe and take your own notes on what is or is not leading to improvements.